How to Clean a Washing Machine, According to Cleaning Experts

 Step 1: Read your machine's user manual.

-Different types of washing machines need to be treated differently.
 So, before you start cleaning, read your owner's manual and find out what you should and shouldn't do.
-If you've misplaced the manual, Maker says you can search your washing machine's make and model number on Google and pull up the manual online.
+If you've misplaced the manual, Maker says you can search your washing machine's make and model number and pull up the manual online.

 Step 2: Clean the drawer with soap and water.

-And all you need is hot, soapy water and a sponge to totally transform this part of your washing machine.
+And all you need is soapy, hot water and a sponge to totally transform this part of your washing machine.
 Scrub it down once a month, and Bedwyr says you should have "no problem with mold and limescale."

 Step 3: If your machine has one, clear the filter of any debris.